 August 4, 2021

 When taking the plunge to enter to fun and flexible field of teaching English online, you’ll find you have many options, such as working for a company or working for yourself.
-Another popular option somewhere in the middle, however, is to teach through a “marketplace,” which is an established company that connects ESL students and teachers.
+Another popular option somewhere in the middle, however, is to teach through a “marketplace,” which is an online platform that connects ESL students and teachers.
 In the marketplace model, you post your teacher profile on their website, and students can browse through teachers and select the one they want.
 We’ll review the pros and cons of choosing a marketplace for teaching English online and look at some of the best ones.

 What are my options for teaching English online?

 First, let’s take a more detailed look at your options when considering how to teach online from home.
 The following three types of jobs are the most common:

 Work with a company

 Working with an online ESL company is similar to working for an established school or language institute.
 You apply to teach with the company and, if selected, they will either choose your teaching hours for you or offer a set of hours for you to choose from.
 They’ll also determine your pay and, oftentimes, provide a pre-designed curriculum for you.
 The company takes care of assigning students to you as well.